germanfr/watermark-cinnamon/README.md

 # Watermark - A Cinnamon extension

-Place a watermark icon on the desktop
+Place a watermark on the desktop

 [![Screenshot](screenshot.png)][repo]